ewaldmire/ascender/docs/development/kind.md

 ```

 To iterate on changes to the Dockerfile, rebuild and push the image, then delete
-the Ascender Pod.
+the climber Pod.
 A new Pod will respawn with the latest revision.

-## Accessing Ascender
+## Accessing climber

 To access via the web browser, use the following URL:
 ```